-The consultants who worked on this assignment are pension and health care actuaries.
+The actuaries who worked on this assignment are pension and health care actuaries.
 CMC's advice is not intended to be a substitute for qualified legal or accounting counsel.

-This is to certify that the independent consulting actuaries are members of the American Academy of Actuaries, have experience in performing valuations for public retirement plans, and meet the qualification standards of the American Academy of Actuaries to render the actuarial opinion contained herein.
-The valuation was prepared in accordance with principles of practice prescribed by the Actuarial Standards Board and the actuarial calculations were performed by qualified actuaries in accordance with accepted actuarial procedures, based on the current provisions of the retirement plan and on actuarial assumptions that are internally consistent and reasonable based on the actual experience of the System and future expectations.
+This is to certify that the independent consulting actuaries, Larry Langer, Wendy Ludbrook and Alisa Bennett, are members of the American Academy of Actuaries, have experience in performing valuations for public retirement plans, and meet the qualification standards of the American Academy of Actuaries to render the actuarial opinion contained herein.
+The valuation was prepared in accordance with principles of practice prescribed by the Actuarial Standards Board and the actuarial calculations were performed by qualified actuaries in accordance with accepted actuarial procedures, based on the current provisions of the retirement fund and on actuarial assumptions that are internally consistent and reasonable based on the actual experience of the Fund and future expectations.
 However, the Board of Trustees has the final decision regarding the selection of the assumptions and adopted them as indicated in Appendix B.